MAAP-Project/user-metadata-form/README.md

 ## Deployment
 To deploy branches, we use [capistrano](https://capistranorb.com/) .

-**Note:** PI Questionnaire is a monolith app.
+**Note:** User Metadata Form is a monolith app.
 As such, deployment in this context means copying over the code from the repository to the server and restart any dependent request handlers (in our case `unicorn`).
 Capistrano doesn't handle aws related actions, such as creating or tearing down of instances.
 This has to be done via aws console.

 You would either need a `pem` file or have your ssh keys added to the server to be able to deploy.